 Just How Accurate Is Your Wrist-Based Heart Rate Monitor?

 Benefits of Wrist-Based Heart Rate Monitors

-Most runners find wrist-based heart rate monitors to be less cumbersome than wearing a chest strap, especially because these days, many GPS-running watches integrate the HR and sports watch functions into one device.
+Most runners find wrist-based heart rate monitors to be less cumbersome than wearing a chest strap, especially because these days, many GPS-running watches integrate the HR and sports watch functions into one smartwatch.ย

-They can be worn all day, so you can get resting heart rate and sleep data as well, which can give you insight into how well your body is recovering after workouts.
+They can be worn all day, so you can get heart rate variability, resting heart rate, and sleep tracking, which can give insight into how well your body is recovering after workouts.

+Just How Accurate Is Your Wrist-Based Heart Rate Monitor?